 - Java is needed on the server

 Note: If Java is not needed, we recommend uninstalling it to minimize security risks.

 - Oracle Java license was not bundled with a vendor application

 - MiWorkspace: If your unit uses an application that requires Oracle Java, please notify the ITS Service Center.
-ITS may not be aware of all applications installed outside of the MiWorkspace standard software, unit software, or the Software Centers.
+MiWorkspace can work with your unit to deploy Oracle Java after your unit procures the appropriate licensing.

 Java Runtime Environment (JRE), a Java component now requiring a subscription, was part of the standard software on all PCA Workstations.
 JRE will be removed from all current and future workstations as soon as a critical patch is required to keep it PCI Compliant.